melorca/ipython-on-bluemix/README.md

 # IPython on BlueMix

 Deploys a throw-away data analysis environment on BlueMix including IPython Notebook, numpy, pandas, and matplotlib.
-See the quickstart below or (TODO: dW link) for details.
+See the quickstart below or [the developerWorks article](http://www.ibm.com/developerworks/cloud/library/cl-ipython-app/index.html) for details.

 # Quickstart